Key Takeaways

 Will great content earn backlinks on its own?

 Occasionally, but not reliably.
-Ahrefs found that over 55% of pages on the web have zero backlinks, and the vast majority of content — no matter how good — doesn't attract links passively.
+Ahrefs data shows 84% of pages on the web have fewer than three backlinks — meaning the vast majority of content, regardless of quality, doesn't attract links passively.
 Original research, data studies, and genuinely unique tools can earn some organic links.
 But even the best content typically needs active promotion, outreach, or distribution to build a meaningful backlink profile.

 How does AI search affect this decision?